michaelodusami/python-reddit-trend-tracker/README.md

 ```bash
 pip install praw pandas textblob sqlalchemy psycopg2
 ```
+Make sure to setup the praw configuration from praw's docs.

 ### **🔹 3.
 Set Up PostgreSQL Database**
 1. Open **PostgreSQL** and create a new database: